Chart Color Schemes

 McKinnon features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 80.0% of all households, including 45.1% couples with children, 21.0% couples without children, and 13.0% single parent families.
-Non-family households account for the remaining 20.0%, with lone person households at 17.7% and group households comprising 2.3%.
-The median household size is 2.8 people, larger than the Greater Melbourne average of 2.5.
+Non-family households comprise the remaining 20.0%, with lone person households at 17.7% and group households at 2.3%.
+The median household size is 2.8 people, which is larger than the Greater Melbourne average of 2.5.

 Frequently Asked Questions - Households